 Ankle sprains are one of the most common sports injuries, especially for spring athletes who engage in running, soccer, basketball, and other high-impact sports.
 The injury can cause pain, swelling, and limited mobility around the ankle, which can make it difficult to walk or engage in physical activity.
 Ankle sprains occur when the ligaments that hold the ankle joint together are stretched or torn, usually as a result of sudden twisting or rolling movements.

 To prevent ankle sprains, athletes should engage in proper warm-up exercises and gradually increase the intensity of physical activity or sports.
 Wearing appropriate footwear with good ankle support can also help reduce the risk of sprains.
-Finally, it's crucial to take any ankle sprain injury seriously and seek appropriate medical attention to ensure proper treatment, avoid surgery and guarantee a speedy recovery.
+Finally, it's crucial to take any ankle sprain injury seriously and seek appropriate medical attention to ensure proper treatment, avoid and guarantee a speedy recovery.

 Tendonitis is a common spring sport injury due to the increase in intensity and duration of physical activity as the weather gets warmer.
 When a tendon becomes inflamed or irritated, it can lead to tendonitis, which is characterized by pain, swelling, and stiffness in the affected area.
 Many spring sports such as tennis, golf, and baseball require repetitive motions that can cause tendonitis in the wrist, elbow, or shoulder.
 Additionally, sports that involve jumping or sudden stops and starts, such as basketball or soccer, can cause tendonitis in the knee or ankle.